cs1302uga/cs1302-tutorials/cla/cla.md

 2. That's it!
 The rest is purely in the realm of code.
 We've shown you how command-line arguments are passed into a Java program (i.e., via the `args` array).
-Now, experiment by adding some command-line options to your own options.
+Now, experiment by adding some command-line options of your own.

 <hr/>